department-of-veterans-affairs/developer-portal-backend/README.md

 When a user applies for a key, several things happen:
 - If the user asks for access to a standard API (one secured with a symmetric key), a number of requests are made to the [Kong](https://konghq.com/kong/) admin API.
 The first requests whether the consumer already exists based on the tuple of organization and last name that are provided.
 After an existing consumer is returned or a new one is created, the correct ACLs for the requested standard APIs are attached to the consumer and a new key is generated. **Note: the same consumer can have many keys, and when an ACL is added to a consumer, all existing keys also get access to the new API.**
-- If the user asks for access to an OAuth API, a requests is made to [Okta](https://www.okta.com/) to create a new application named after the tuple of the organization and last name combined with the current timestamp.
+- If the user asks for access to an OAuth API, a request is made to [Okta](https://www.okta.com/) to create a new application named after the tuple of the organization and last name combined with the current timestamp.
+Requests in DEV and PROD both go to our only non-production Okta organization `https://deptva-eval.okta.com/` using the [Okta API](https://developer.okta.com/docs/reference/api/apps/).
-- A record of the user's signup request is saved in a DynamoDB table, which includes details like their name, email, organization, and which APIs they requested, among other fields. **Note: the DynamoDB table is not the canonical source of of information for which consumers have access to which APIs.
+- A record of the user's signup request is saved in a DynamoDB table, which includes details like their name, email, organization, and which APIs they requested, among other fields. **Note: the DynamoDB table is not the canonical source of information for which consumers have access to which APIs.
 Kong is the canonical source for standard APIs, and Okta is the canonical source for OAuth APIs.
 Consumers can and do have their access changed outside of the context of the initial application that updates the DynamoDB table.**
 - An email is sent via GovDelivery to the address the user provided that includes some combination of an api key, client id, and client secret.
 - A message is sent to Lighthouse Slack about the signup.
 Production signups go to `#feed-dx` and nonprod signups go to `#dev-signup-feed`.